jaymell/photo_mapper/Readme.md

 Put pictures in a database on a map.
 Images displayed using Magnific Popup JS library

 ####To do:
-* Default to map instead of satellie
+* Save pin images instead of linking to them
-* Further reduce file size of thumbnails
-* Increase size of open/close buttons on mobile
 * Remove jittering completely (or improve it sificantly)
 * Try thumbnail list horizontal on bottom
 * Album label in heading